What is FUSE

 What is Fuse?
 Fuse is YOUR event, a community get together of the most vibrant, diverse and fun kind!
 Live music, dance, magic, performance, story telling, amazing experiences, new friendships to make and best of all it is FREE to all throughout the three day weekend of action and excitement!

 Here at Lichfield Arts we ran the first Fuse Festival in Beacon Park back in 2001 with the aim of providing live music and other activities in a free setting that would be accessible to all, and twenty years on the event has grown into a much loved summer delight that always brings the community together.
-After the events of 2020 we could all do with with re-engaging with our community, our loved ones and of course the excitement of live performance!
+After the events since the start of the Covid pandemic we could all do with with re-engaging with our community, our loved ones and of course the excitement of live performance!

-Fuse has grown beyond its humble beginnings into one of the largest free community events of its kind in Staffordshire and the West Midlands, attracting over 18,000 happy visitors to the most recent Fuse in 2019.
+Fuse has grown beyond its humble beginnings into one of the largest free community events of its kind in Staffordshire and the West Midlands, attracting around 12,000 happy visitors to the most recent Fuse in 2021.

 Who runs Fuse?